Snorkeling at Santa Maria Beach, Cabo: All You Need to Know

 No worries!
 We can recommend several excellent guided snorkeling tours that include round-trip transfers from your hotel.
 (The boat tours all leave from the Cabo San Lucas Marina.)

-- Kayak and snorkel combo: Paddle to both Santa Maria and Chileno Bays on this fun kayaking-and-snorkeling tour with Cabo Outfitters.
+- Kayak and snorkel combo: Paddle to both Santa Maria and Chileno Bays on this awesome kayaking-and-snorkeling tour with Cabo Outfitters.
 We’ve done it ourselves – and loved the extra adventure kayaking adds!

 - Santa Maria and Chileno Bay duo: This popular 3-hour snorkeling tour takes you first to Santa Maria Bay to snorkel, then to Chileno Bay.
 You travel by AC mini-van (with hotel or cruise port transfers included).

-- Private yacht experience: For a more luxurious option, this private snorkeling yacht tour (for up to 4 guests) includes lunch and premium drinks aboard a 42-foot sailing yacht.
+- Private yacht experience: For an intimate and luxurious option, this private snorkeling yacht tour (for up to 4 guests) includes lunch and premium drinks aboard a 42-foot sailing yacht.
 We’ve sailed with Cabo Sailing (who run this boat tour), and they’re fantastic!

 Chileno Bay vs. Santa Maria snorkeling